Kirk Hammett: Amplifiers and cabinets

 Throughout Metallica's career, Hammett has used a range of different amplifiers.
 For the first two albums, he used Marshall amplifiers and cabinets, with occasional effects.
-For the recording of Metallica's third album, Master of Puppets (1986), he and James Hetfield bought a Mesa/Boogie MarkIIC+ amplifier, and used Mesa/Boogie Dual Rectifier heads.
+For the recording of Metallica's third album, Master of Puppets (1986), he and James Hetfield bought a Mesa/Boogie Mark IIC+ amplifier, and used Mesa/Boogie Dual Rectifier heads.
 Even when he made his move to Randall Amplifiers in 2007, he still used Mesa/Boogie amplifiers in his setup, and still does to this day.
-He currently uses two rack-mounted Dual Rectifier 2-channel heads in tandem with his Randalls.
+He currently uses two rack-mounted Dual Rectifier two-channel heads in tandem with his Randalls.

 In September 2007, Randall Amplifiers announced a partnership with Hammett to design a line of signature amplifiers, heads, combos and preamp modules.

 In December 2011, it was announced by Fortin Amps that they would team up with Randall to start a new line of tube amplifiers based on the Fortin Meathead amplifier.
 Hammett is currently using a prototype of the amplifier that he used for the Big 4 show at Yankee Stadium and for all of the shows in India and Asia, and was recently sent a second prototype.